pgroen/modbus-cpp/README.md

-# modbusslave
+# modbus-cpp
-A TCP / RTU modbus slave for testing ModBus master software
+A TCP / RTU modbus library written in c++ as a header-only.